Wiki · Concept · Last reviewed June 16, 2026

 Major Systems

 Sora.
 OpenAI introduced Sora in February 2024 as a video-generation model trained on visual data represented as spacetime patches.
 The research post described Sora as a diffusion transformer capable of producing high-fidelity videos up to a minute in the research setting, while also noting limitations in physics and object-state consistency.
 Sora 2 later added video-audio generation, sharper realism, synchronized audio, steerability, and new likeness risks.
-As of OpenAI's help center update reviewed May 19, 2026, the Sora web and app experiences were discontinued on April 26, 2026, while the Sora API was scheduled for discontinuation on September 24, 2026.
+As of OpenAI's help center update reviewed June 16, 2026, the Sora web and app experiences were discontinued on April 26, 2026, while the Sora API is scheduled for discontinuation on September 24, 2026.

 Veo.
 Google DeepMind's Veo family became one of the main frontier video lines.
-Google described Veo 3 as adding audio generation, including background sound, dialogue, and other synchronized audio cues, while using SynthID watermarks for generated outputs.
+Google describes Veo 3 and Veo 3.1 as adding native audio, including background sound, dialogue, and other synchronized audio cues, while using SynthID watermarks for generated outputs.
 DeepMind's Veo model page describes the line as pursuing greater control, consistency, native audio, and longer videos.

 Runway.
 Runway's Gen-4 and Gen-4.5 positioned video generation as a creative production environment rather than only a model demo.
-Runway's own guides describe Gen-4 as a controllable video-generation model for short clips from an input image and text prompt, and describe Gen-4.5 as its most advanced model for text-to-video and image-to-video workflows.
+Runway's own guides describe Gen-4 as a controllable video-generation model for short clips from an input image and text prompt, and describe Gen-4.5 as supporting text-to-video and image-to-video workflows with detailed camera, timing, and scene instructions.

 Movie Gen. Meta's Movie Gen research presented a family of media foundation models for 1080p video, synchronized audio, video personalization, instruction-based video editing, video-to-audio, and text-to-audio.
 It is significant because it treats video generation as a multi-model media stack rather than one isolated text-to-video task.